ml5js/Intro-ML-Arts-IMA-F24/07-llms/README.md

 _Examples will be shared over email due to use of ITP proxy server._

-- 🎨 Prompting Replicate text/image
+- 🎨 Single Prompt + Reply to Llama hosted on Replicate
-- 💬 ChatBot Conversations with Llama via Replicate.
+- 💬 ChatBot Conversations Llama hosted on Replicate.
 This follows the specification in the [Llama 3 Model Card](https://www.llama.com/docs/model-cards-and-prompt-formats/meta-llama-3/).

 ### Ollama